nellatuulikki/semantic_tree_generator_tira/documentation/user_instructions.md

 # User instructions

-The sofwatre has been deploeyd in [Heroku](https://semantic-tree-generator.herokuapp.com/)
+The software has been deploeyd in [Heroku](https://semantic-tree-generator.herokuapp.com/)

 ## Run the application on command prompt